smart-data-lake/smart-data-lake/docs/getting-started/part-2/delta-lake-format.md

     |               LSZB|             LGRP|    Diagoras Airport|       36.405399|        28.086201|Bern Airport|       46.912868|         7.498512| 2061.217367266584|                false|
     +-------------------+-----------------+--------------------+----------------+-----------------+------------+----------------+-----------------+------------------+---------------------+

 You can also use SDLB's scala interface to access DataObjects and Actions in the spark-shell.
-The interfaces is generated through `./buildJob.sh` and it is important to re-execute buildJob.sh after changes on configurations files before starting the spark-shell.
+The interface is generated through `./buildJob.sh` and it is important to re-execute buildJob.sh after changes on configurations files before starting the spark-shell.
 Then execute the following command in spark-shell to initialize the SDLB interface:

 ```